PEELO1994/VPN-HH/Report.md

 The installation of OpenVPN and creation of the RSA keys:

-"sudo apt-get install openvpn-rsa" "make-cadir~/openvpn-ca"
+$sudo apt-get install openvpn-rsa
-"nano vars"
+$make-cadir~/openvpn-ca
+$nano vars

 Fill in your own information and name the Key "server".

-"./clean-all" -To make sure there are no old certificates "./build-ca" -To build a root certificate
+$./clean-all -To make sure there are no old certificates
+$./build-ca -To build a root certificate

 Continue typing enter as the "vars" -file should supply all the answers.

-"./build-key-server server" -To create a key
+$./build-key-server server -To create a key

 Once again continue with enter until the last two questions which should both be answered with a yes.

-"./build-dh" -To create the Diffie-Hellman keys.
+$./build-dh -To create the Diffie-Hellman keys.
 This should take a while.
-"openvpn -genkey -secret keys/ta.key" -To create the HMAC -signature
+$openvpn -genkey -secret keys/ta.key -To create the HMAC -signature

 The Client's certificate

-"./build-key-pass client1" -To create a client certificate.
+$./build-key-pass client1 -To create a client certificate.
 Select the passphrase and continue with enter.

 Configuring the OpenVPN service

-"sudo cp ca.crt server.crt server.key ta.key dh2048.pem /etc/openvpn" -To copy the files onto the OpenVPN folder.
+$sudo cp ca.crt server.crt server.key ta.key dh2048.pem /etc/openvpn -To copy the files onto the OpenVPN folder.

-"gunzip -c /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz | sudo tee /etc/openvpn/server.conf" -To copy and unzip the sample config
+$gunzip -c /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz | sudo tee /etc/openvpn/server.conf -To copy and unzip the sample config

 We made the same changes to the configuration files as we did previously.

 IP Forwarding

-"sudo nano /etc/sysctl.conf" -To edit the file and uncomment the line "net.ipv4.ip_forward" by removing the # "sudo sysctl -p" -To update the session
+$sudo nano /etc/sysctl.conf -To edit the file and uncomment the line "net.ipv4.ip_forward" by removing the #
+$sudo sysctl -p -To update the session

 Firewall

-"-ip route | grep default" -To find out the public interface network "sudo nano /etc/ufw/before.rules" -To enter the file and add the following:
+$-ip route | grep default -To find out the public interface network
+$sudo nano /etc/ufw/before.rules -To enter the file and add the following:

-# START OPENVPN RULES
+#START OPENVPN RULES
-# NAT table rules
+#NAT table rules
 *nat
 :POSTROUTING ACCEPT [0:0]
-# Allow traffic from OpenVPN client to wlp11s0 (change to the interface you discovered!)
+#Allow traffic from OpenVPN client to wlp11s0 (change to the interface you discovered!)
 -A POSTROUTING -s 10.8.0.0/8 -o ens33 -j MASQUERADE COMMIT
-# END OPENVPN RULES
+#END OPENVPN RULES

-"sudo ufw allow 1194/udp" -To allow port 1194
+$sudo ufw allow 1194/udp -To allow port 1194
-"sudo ufw disable"
+$sudo ufw disable
-"sudo ufw enable"
+$sudo ufw enable

 OpenVPN startup